-Discount customers play an important role in turning a company’s inventory over.
+Discount customers play an important role in turning over a company’s inventory.
 Therefore, discount customers are a key contributor to a company’s cash flow.
-This type of customers seldom purchases products at full price and shops around for the best markdowns.
+This type of customer seldom purchases products at full price and shops around for the best markdowns.

-Discount customers are resilient to upselling, are usually the least loyal segment of customers, and generally moves on when better markdowns are available.
+Discount customers are resilient to upselling, are usually the least loyal segment of customers, and generally move on when better markdowns are available.

 #4 – Need-Based Customers